-India is the largest democracy in the world.
+India being the largest democracy of the world.
 It accommodates regional, cultural, social, and economic disparities still is supposed to be magnetic one and able to stand on its own.
 For the elections, India had adopted electronic voting machine in 2004.
-Using more than a million voting machines 380 million voters cast their ballots.
 The design of electronic voting machines are designed by Bharat Electronics Limited (BEL) and Electronics Corporation of India Limited (ECIL) both are owned by Government Owned Defense Equipment Manufacturing Units.
-Both (ECIL and BEL) systems are alike and are developed to the specifications of Election Commission of India.